-County switches vaccines for mass vaccination clinic after federal, state guidance - Salisbury Post
+County switches vaccines for Livingstone clinic after federal, state guidance - Salisbury Post

 More than 6.8 million doses of the Johnson & Johnson vaccine have been given across the country with no or mild side effects in the vast majority.

 After the two federal agencies recommended a pause, the N.C.
 Department of Health and Human Services followed suit.
+None of the blood clots occurred in North Carolina.

 “Our primary concern is the health and safety of all North Carolinians,” the state agency said in a statement.
 “Out of an abundance of caution, we are following the recommendations of the FDA and CDC and have paused the administration of the Johnson & Johnson COVID-19 vaccine until we learn more.
 The safety system in place is working as it should.
 If you have an appointment for Pfizer or Moderna, please go to your appointment as planned.
 If you have an appointment for Johnson & Johnson, your appointment will be re-scheduled.”